ASMAKHALIDM/saudi-fintech-ai-agent-/README.md

-eal-time crypto risk monitoring powered by FinBERT NLP + CoinMarketCap live data
+Real-time crypto risk monitoring powered by FinBERT NLP + CoinMarketCap live data

 What It Does
 This AI agent monitors 5 major crypto assets (BTC, ETH, BNB, SOL, AVAX) in real time by: